ElliMoty/Tic-Tac-Toe/README.md

     + Click **START** button to go to next level.

 - In the next page:
-    + Enter your names and select your preferred markers.
+    + Enter your names.
+    + At the moment the markers will be selected randomly for you but :soon: you will have more options to select yourself.
     + :soon: In near future another option to select the size of the board will be added.
     + Hit **GO** button to start the game.